Separation Anxiety in Pets – Why It Happens & What You Can Do

 Separation anxiety usually stems from one of three things:

-The pet relies too heavily on one person for comfort, direction, and stimulation. -
+Over-attachment: The pet relies too heavily on one person for comfort, direction, and stimulation.

 Bonus reason?
 Some pets are just wired a little more anxiously — and that’s okay.